jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

 summary: A motivating example on the power of Bayesian regression over simple linear regression.
 ---

+The notebook containing all code and plots for this post can be viewed [here](https://nbviewer.jupyter.org/github/jramkiss/jramkiss.github.io/blob/master/_posts/notebooks/regression_VS_bayesian_regression.ipynb).

 ## Key Differences
 - Bayesian models provide uncertainty estimates, which are important in determining how our model performs (how robust our model is) under certain parameter values.
 - Under a Bayesian framework, we can encode knowledge about parameters to supplement the model.
 For example, consider this toy problem: we are trying to find the error in a piece of apparatus that measures the acceleration of objects.
 We gather data by measuring dropping objects from a height and measuring their acceleration - which should be close to gravity.
 This "knowledge" about what the acceleration should be can be encoded into a Bayesian model, but cannot be used in a frequentist model.